 For candidates wishing to start their PhD in September 2018, the deadline for applications is June 2018.

 The Alliance Manchester Business School offers studentships within this programme.
 Candidates may also be eligible to apply for funding through the University of Manchester President’s Doctoral Scholar Awards.
 For any of these scholarships, early applications are recommended.
-Full details of funding opportunities are available on the AMBS website.

 Please note that the Institute continues to welcome PhD candidates via the Business and Management Programme.